 In 2009, CrescentRating identified six key faith-based needs that influence the consumption behavior of Muslim travelers.
 These needs were: 1) Halal Food 2) Prayer Facilities 3) Ramadan Services 4) Water-Friendly Washrooms 5) No Non-Halal activities and 6) Recreational Facilities and Services with Privacy

-Muslims, like other consumers, are not homogenous in their adherence to the faith-based needs.
-Thus, these needs are grouped under “Need to have”, “Good to have” and “Nice to have” to help service providers prioritize implementation.
+Muslims, like other consumers, are not homogenous in their adherence to faith-based needs.
+Thus, these needs were grouped under “Need to have”, “Good to have”, and “Nice to have” to help service providers prioritize implementation.

 The needs that were most important to have are Halal Food and Prayer Facilities under “Need to Have” while the needs that were less important but “Good to have” are Water-Friendly Washrooms and Ramadan Services.
 Recreational Facilities with Privacy and having No Non-Halal services are grouped under “Nice to Have”.